influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 {{% note %}}
 #### Export continuous queries before upgrading
-The automated upgrade process **does not** migrate InfluxDB 1.x continuous queries (CQs) to InfluxDB 2.x tasks.
+The automated upgrade process **does not** migrate InfluxDB 1.x continuous queries (CQs) to InfluxDB 2.x tasks (the 2.0 equivalent).
 Export all of your CQs before upgrading to InfluxDB 2.x.
 For information about exporting and migrating CQs to tasks, see [Migrate continuous queries to tasks](/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs/).
 {{% /note %}}

 ## Upgrade requirements
-InfluxDB 2.x provides a 1.x-compatible API, but expects a different storage layout on disk.
+InfluxDB 2.x provides a 1.x compatibility API, but expects a different storage layout on disk.
-To account for theses differences, the InfluxDB Docker image contains extra functionality to migrate 1.x data and configuration into 2.x layouts automatically before booting the `influxd` server.
+To account for theses differences, the InfluxDB Docker image migrates 1.x data and into 2.x-compatible data automatically before booting the `influxd` server.

 - [InfluxDB 2.x initialization credentials](#influxdb-2x-initialization-credentials)
 - [File system mounts](#file-system-mounts)
 - [Upgrade initialization mode](#upgrade-initialization-mode)

 {{% note %}}
-The automated upgrade process will not run if an existing boltdb file is found at the configured path.
+To ensure InfluxDB reboots post-upgrade without overwriting migrated data, the upgrade won't run if an existing boltdb file is found at the configured path.
-This behavior allows for the InfluxDB container to reboot post-upgrade without overwriting migrated data.
 {{% /note %}}

 Find more information about the automated InfluxDB upgrade process,